paulbrodersen/somnotate/README.md

 This repository comes in two parts, the core library, `somnotate`, and an example pipeline.
 The core library implements the functionality to automatically (or manually) annotate states using any type of time series data "emitted" by these states, and visualize the results.
-There is nothing specific to sleep staging in this part of the code base.
+The core library supports (and is designed for) interactive use.
+However, there is nothing specific to sleep staging in this part of the code base.

 The example pipeline is a collection of functions and scripts that additionally manage data import/export, data preprocessing, and testing.
-For most users, this is the part of the code base they will interact with.
+The pipeline supports (and is designed for) batch processing of multiple files. **For most users, the pipeline is the part of the code base they will interact with.**

 ### The pipeline